smarthomej/addons/bundles/org.smarthomej.binding.androiddebugbridge/README.md

 ## Supported Things

-This binding was tested on the Fire TV Stick (android version 7.1.2, volume control not working) and Nexus5x (android version 8.1.0, everything works nice), please update this document if you tested it with other android versions to reflect the compatibility of the binding.
+This binding was tested on the Fire TV Stick (android version 7.1.2, volume control not working), Fire TV Cube (fire os version 7 / android version 9) and Nexus5x (android version 8.1.0, everything works nice), please update this document if you tested it with other android versions to reflect the compatibility of the binding.

 ## Discovery